MicrosoftDocs/xamarin-docs/docs/android/platform/kitkat.md

 [![Example screenshot of Print menu item dispalyed in the top right corner of the screen](kitkat-images/menu.png)](kitkat-images/menu.png#lightbox)

-Additonal menu items can be defined in the *menu*directory under *Resources*.
+Additional menu items can be defined in the *menu*directory under *Resources*.
 The code below defines a sample menu item called [Print](https://developer.xamarin.com/api/type/Android.Print.PrintManager/):